How to Create Facebook Ad Content That Get Results14 Min Read

 Simply put, the text of your Facebook ad should tell people about the product or service you are advertising.
 Facebook recommends a text length of 90 characters, but according to AdEspresso, the median text length is 15 words.

-People won’t read large slabs of text, so there’s no point of writing a long descriptive piece.
+People won’t read large slabs of text, so there’s no point in writing a long descriptive piece.
 Ideally, your text should be very short, snappy and clear allowing the audience to instantly comprehend what the ad is promoting.

 Here are a few more tips for writing a great text description: